Harith-Dev/CPU-Ray-Tracer-for-Unity/README.md

 ----------information------------

-its not very optimazed for Real Time so to Run it in Real time you shoud set "ScreenSize" to about (200,100) and its use very simple math Functions and mothods and its not sepport multiple bounces
+its not very optimazed for Real Time so to Run it in Real time you shoud set "ScreenSize" to about (200,100) and its use very simple math Functions and mothods and its not sepport multiple bounces.

+----------Dev-------------

+By Harith.CGDV

+From IRAQ